mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

   - nix-fuzz-testing-1/hfuzz-cover.webp
 ---

 Fuzz testing is a technique for automatically uncovering bugs in software.
-It's an effective way to find parsing bugs, especially security critical ones.

 The problem with fuzz testing is that it's a pain to set up.
-All of the fuzz testing tutorials start with about an hour of toil dedicated exclusively to installing tools, often building from source, which means chasing down dependencies upon dependencies.
+Read any fuzz testing tutorial, and the first task is an hour of building tools from source, chasing down dependencies upon dependencies.

 I recently found that [Nix](https://nixos.org) eliminates a lot of the gruntwork from fuzz testing.
 I created a Nix configuration that kicks off a fuzz testing workflow with a single command.
+The only dependencies are Nix and git.

-I used my Nix fuzzing workflow to find an unpatched bug in a PDF renderer, even though I'm a beginnner at both Nix and fuzz testing.
+I used my Nix fuzzing workflow to find an unpatched bug in a PDF renderer, even though I'm a beginnner to both Nix and fuzz testing.

 ## A preview of the solution

-Here's a preview of my final product: you can start fuzz testing [an open-source PDF reader](https://www.xpdfreader.com/) with a single command:
+Here's a preview of my final result: you can start fuzz testing [an open-source PDF reader](https://www.xpdfreader.com/) with a single command:

 ```bash
 nix run gitlab:mtlynch/fuzz-xpdf